Diffusion Models Are Innate One-Step Generators

 For distilling a one-step generator from DMs, we introduce a new method called GDD (GAN Distillation at Distribution Level) , which uses only a distribution-level loss WITHOUT any instance-level supervision.
-Importantly, unlike in SDXL-Lightning or DMD, the discriminator in our method receives real data instead of the data generated by the teacher model as the ground truth.
+Importantly, unlike in SDXL-Lightning or DMD, our method uses real data instead of the data generated by the teacher model as the ground truth.
 We use non-saturating GAN objective defined as:

 With a pre-trained diffusion model, the score model \(\mathbf{g_\phi}\) is used as the generator \(\mathbf{G}_{\theta}\) and a pre-trained VGG16 (\cite{simonyan2015deep}) is used as a discriminator by default.